Email: vagan.terziyan@jyu.fi

 resources and services for the Semantic Web, Linked Data and Ontology

-Engineering; and also review some modern applications of these methods and
+Engineering; and also review some modern applications

-techniques for Web-based intelligent applications and services.
+of these methods and techniques for Web-based intelligent applications and

 Main Content Components